-Today's date: IDENTIFYING INFORMATION Name: Address: Phone: Birthdate: HISTORY OF PROBLEM When were you first aware that you had a speech proble em or difficulty spe 0 Were you ever told that as a young child you had difficul ty learning to talk ?
-At what age did you begin to stutter?
+Today's date: IDENTIFYING INFORMATION Name: Age: Birthdate: Address: Phone: HISTORY OF PROBLEM When were you first aware that you had a speech proble em or difficulty sp eaking?
+Were you ever told that as a young child you had difficul At what age did you begin to stutter?
 Please circle.
-3-5 y ⁄ears, 5-7, 7-10, 1 1-14, 15-17, 18 years+ Who first noticed your stuttering or told you that you were Self Speech Pathologist Relative Fath Friend Other Teacher Did you know you were stuttering or having speech diffic attention?
-Yes No ulty when the stu ttering was called to your How did you react when you were told you were stuttering scared puzzled knew you were stuttering before ther?
-Did your parents correct your speech when you stuttered All the time 1?
+3-5 y years, 5-7, 7-10, 1 11-14, 15-17, 18 years+ Who first noticed your stuttering or told you that you wer Self Speech Pathologist Relative Fath Friend Other Teacher Did you know you were stuttering or having speech diffic attention?
+Yes No culty when the stu Ittering was called to your How did you react when you were told you were stuttering scared puzzled knew you were stuttering bef other?
+Did your parents correct your speech when you stuttered All the time d?
 Yes No Sometimes How did they try to correct your speech?
-By criticizing to take a deep breath to think before you speak other Do you think this was helpful?
-Yes No Do you recall receiving any penalties for the way you tall Ridicule Annoyance Criticism Other ked at home, for e example: Punishment When you were growing up, were there any important in speech problem or seemed to affect it-to make it better parents divorced, a new job, moving to another town, ne etc.)? r or worse (an acc w school, receivir cident, illness, death in family,
+By criticizing to take a deep breath to think before you speak other to relax Do you think this was helpful?
+Yes No Do you recall receiving any penalties for the way you tal Ridicule Annoyance Criticism Other When you were growing up, were there any important in speech problem or seemed to affect it-to make it better parents divorced, a new job, moving to another town, ne etc.)? r or worse (an acc w school, receivii cident, illness, death in family,

 What do you think caused your stuttering?
-Nervousness Home atmosphere Thinking too fast Lack of confidence Labeling Physical Emotional Mental Illness Shock Fright Talking too fast Getting excited Don't know Other BACKGROUND What is your occupation?; spouse's?
+Nervousness Home atmosphere

+Thinking too fast Lack of confidence Labeling Physical Emotional Mental Illness Shock Fright Talking too fast Getting excited Don't know Other BACKGROUND What is your occupation?; spouse's?
 What is your marital status?
 Single married divorced separated widowed What is your educational background?
 Grade school Jr. High H.S College Do you have any sisters (list names and ages)?
 Any brothers (list names and ages)?
 Do you have any children (list names and ages)?
 Does anyone else in your family stutter?
 No If yes, who?
 Which is your preferred hand?
 Right Left Ambidextrous PREVIOUS THERAPY Have you received any formal speech therapy?
 Age you started therapy Length of time you have received speech therapy Where did you receive speech therapy?
 Did the therapy help you?
 Yes In what specific ways did the therapy help you?
 How much has your speech improved through the years?
 Very little A great deal Became worse Remained the same At what age did your speech improve the most?
 Please circle: 3-5, 5-7, 7-10, 11-14, 15-18, 18-23, 23-26, 27+?
 What do you think brought about this speech improvement?
-Relaxing Slowing down Talking more More Thinking before speaking Speech Therapy Was this speech improvement: Sudden Gradual No speech improvement ?
-Have you received any other type of therapy (psychotherapy, counseling, medical treatment for stuttering hypnosis, etc.)?
+Relaxing Slowing down Talking more Thinking before speaking Speech Therapy Was this speech improvement: Sudden Gradual No speech improvement?
+Have you received any other type of therapy (psychotherapy, counseling, medical treatment for stuttering, hypnosis, etc.)?
 Was the treatment helpful?
 In what way?